Joshua Waterworth - U.S. Commissioner for Cleveland

 Waterworth was a member of Troop A, Ohio National Guard from 1912 to 1915; Border Service from 1916 to 1917; commissioned first lieutenant U.S. Army August 15, 1917; made captain of the field artillery; and discharged on December 21, 1918.

 He was a member of the Cleveland and Ohio Bar associations and belonged to the University Club.

-Freda died on April 1960.
-Joshua died on March 14, 1976, just shy of his 91st birthday.
-Both are buried in Lake View Cemetery.
+Freda died in April 1960.
+On March 14, 1976, Joshua died just shy of his 91st birthday and buried alongside Freda in Lake View Cemetery.